Cardiff University | Prifysgol Caerdydd ORCA

 The majority of publishers will allow authors to deposit a version of their publications in an institutional repository, usually the author's final peer-reviewed manuscript as accepted for publication ('the post-print'), rather than the 'published version', e.g. final PDF.
 It is therefore important that you retain copies of your work from different stages of the publication process.
 We recommend that you at least keep the final accepted version ('post print') copy of your paper.

-You can normally upload full text in the following circumstances:
+You can normally upload full text when:

 • As the final peer-reviewed manuscript as accepted for publication by the publisher ('the post-print').
 This is the version that has been peer-reviewed and corrected, and is the version that will be published, but does not have the Publisher's imprint, typesetting or pagination.